ialihaider75/100DaysOfCode/log.md

 <b>Today's Progress:</b> Practiced several excercises of 'Javascript basics' on freeCodeCamp.

 <b>Thoughts:</b> I have learned about the basic datatypes, operators, and arithmetic operations in javascript.

+## Day 3 (27 August,2020)
+<b>Today's Progress:</b> Practiced more excercises of 'Javascript basics' on freeCodeCamp.

+<b>Thoughts:</b> I have learned about the arrays, array operations, and basic array functions of javascript.